LifeLock vs. Allstate Identity Protection 2026

 • Only works with TransUnion, not Experian or Equifax, on the Essentials and Premier plans

 The best identity theft protection services can help protect you from identity theft and recover your identity if you’ve fallen victim to identity thieves.
-Both protection services monitor your Social Security number (SSN), credit, and other personal information.
+Both protection services monitor your Social Security number (SSN), credit activity, and other personal information.
 They also provide identity restoration services and insurance that can help you recoup some of your identity theft losses.

 Let’s compare LifeLock and Allstate Identity Protection to see which solution may be the best for you and your family.